-Figure 25 shows the monitoring of the MWR-model differences of wet tropospheric correction (ΔWTC) using Level2 STC products from the Marine Center.
-S3A/B corrections are compared to Jason2, Jason3 and SARAL corrections.
-For SARAL (annoted AL in Figure 25), Jason2 (J2) and Jason3 (J3), GDR products were selected.
+Figure 25 shows the monitoring of the MWR-model differences of wet tropospheric correction (ΔWTC) using Level2 NTC products from the Marine Center.
+S3A/B corrections are compared to Jason3 and SARAL corrections.
+For SARAL (annoted AL in Figure 25) and Jason3 (J3), GDR products were selected.
 A 30-days moving window averaging is applied in order to smooth the day-to-day variations.
 The daily data is shown by the points, and the averaging shown by the line, both with the same color corresponding to each mission.
+S3B monitoring shown below represents on-the-fly data, and not the reprocessed data.
+Monitoring over reprocessed data would not shown the steps due to IPF configuration update, such as MWR characterisation file.

-The daily average of $\Delta$ WTC for S3A is close to 0cm since 10th of January up to 0.2cm since October 2017 while it is around 0.6cm for SARAL and Jason-2.
-S3B $\Delta$ WTC daily average was around 0.7cm from May to

-November, close to AltiKa and J3 values.
-In December, the update of the characterization file in December 2018 modified the average to -0.1cm.
+The daily average of ΔWTC for S3A is moving from0cm to 0.2cm while it is around 0.6cm for SARAL and Jason-2.
+S3B ΔWTC daily average was around 0.7cm from May to November 2018, close to AltiKa and J3 values.
+In December 2018, the update of the characterization file modified the average to -0.1cm.
 This difference is small and results partialy from the inversion algorithm.
-The more relevant parameter to assess the performance of a correction is the standard deviation of $\Delta$ WTC.
+The daily mean for AltiKa changed in December 2019 with the change of standard for this product (now in GDR-F) and the update of the retrieval algorithm.
+The more relevant parameter to assess the performance of a correction is the standard deviation of ΔWTC.
 First Jason3 benefits from their three channels radiometer (18.7GHz, 23.8GHz, 34GHz), providing a correction with a smaller deviation with respect to the model.
-SARAL/MWR is closer to S3A/B/MWR in this context with its two channels (23.8GHz, 37GHz).
-Then the standard deviation for SARAL is the closest reference, even though the Sigma0 in Ka band raises some questions.
-With the use of NTC products for S3A/B, the $\Delta$ WTC for the three instruments are directly comparable since all missions use ECMWF analyses for the computation of the model correction.
-The standard deviation of $\Delta$ WTC for S3A/B is smaller than for SARAL meaning that we have a better estimation of the correction for S3A/B according to these metrics.
-Jason-3 give the best performances with the smallest deviation.
-Moreover, one can notice that both SAR and PLMR corrections have very similar performances.
+SARAL/MWR is closer to S3A/B/MWR in this context with its two channels (23.8GHZ, 37GHz).
+Then the standard deviation for SARAL is the closest reference, even though the SigmaO in Ka band raises some questions.
+With the use of NTC products for S3A/B, the Δ WTC for the three instruments are directly comparable since all missions use ECMWF analyses for the computation of the model correction.
+The standard deviation of ΔWTC for S3A/B is smaller than for SARAL meaning that we have a better estimation of the correction for S3A/B according to these metrics.
+Jason-3 gives the best performances with the smallest deviation.
+Moreover, one can notice that both SAR and PLMR corrections have very similar deviations with respect to the model.